Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 88 account current with William Bailey, Stewart County trustee

-89 dowry of land to the widow of Hillery Bradford: 27 1/3 acres, part of 82 acres willed to Hillery Bradford by his father Davis?
-E. Bradford on the east bank of South Cross Creek; 1 Feb 1826
+89 dowry of land to the widow of Hillery Bradford: 27 1/3 acres, part of 82 acres willed to Hillery Bradford by his father David E. Bradford on the east bank of South Cross Creek; 1 Feb 1826

 90 enumeration lists taken May 1826:

 number in Capt.
-William’s company as taken by David Moore: 97
+Williams’ company as taken by David Moore: 97

 number in Capt.
 Moore’s company as taken by Woodson Daniel: 61